FueledByGoogle/Plants/README.md

 ## Currently Completed
 ### Calendar View
-  - Users filter expneses depending by date.
+  - Users filter expense depending by date.
   - Easily delete entries by swiping left in the cell.
   - Edit an existing entry from calendar view.
 ### Expense Edit View